Crisis over suspected Iran schoolgirl poisonings escalates

 It remains unclear who or what is responsible since the alleged poisonings began in November in the Shiite holy city of Qom.
 Reports now suggest schools across 21 of Iran’s 30 provinces have seen suspected cases, with girls’ schools the site of nearly all the incidents.

-The attacks have raised fears that other girls could be poisoned apparently just for going to school.
-Education for girls has never been challenged in the over 40 years since the 1979 Islamic Revolution.
-Iran has been calling on the Taliban in neighboring Afghanistan to have girls and women return to school.
+The attacks have raised fears that other girls could be poisoned, apparently just for going to school.
+Education for girls has never been challenged in the more than 40 years since the 1979 Islamic Revolution.
+Iran has been calling on the Taliban in neighboring Afghanistan to allow girls and women return to school and universities.

-Interior Minister Ahmad Vahidi on Saturday said without elaborating that investigators had recovered “suspicious samples” in the course of their investigations into the incidents, according to the state-run IRNA news agency.
+Interior Minister Ahmad Vahidi on Saturday said, without elaborating, that investigators recovered “suspicious samples” in the course of their investigations into the incidents, according to the state-run IRNA news agency.
 He called for calm among the public, while also accusing the “enemy’s media terrorism” of inciting more panic over the alleged poisonings.

 However, it wasn’t until the poisonings received international media attention that hard-line President Ebrahim Raisi announced an investigation into the incidents on Wednesday.